 Could loneliness be as bad for you as smoking?
 A recent Harvard Medical School article highlights over twenty-three studies involving 181,000 adults that found exactly that.
 What’s more, loneliness is also linked to weaker immune systems and high blood pressure.
-Researchers are concluding that friendships might be an effective way to prevent disease.
+Researchers are concluding that friendships and senior companionship might be an effective way to prevent disease.

 Helps You Bounce Back